-If the device is enrolled in Microsoft Defender for Endpoint, you will also see a list of response actions (3).
+If the device is enrolled in Microsoft Defender for Endpoint, you'll also see a list of response actions (3).
 Response actions allow you to perform common security-related tasks.

 Beside the main content area of the device profile page is the sidebar.

 - Tags - Any Microsoft Defender for Endpoint, Microsoft Defender for Identity, or custom tags associated with the device.
-Tags from Microsoft Defender for Identity are not editable.
+Tags from Microsoft Defender for Identity aren't editable.

 - Security info - Open incidents and active alerts.
-Devices enrolled in Microsoft Defender for Endpoint will also display exposure level and risk level.
+Devices enrolled in Microsoft Defender for Endpoint display exposure level and risk level.

 Exposure level relates to how much the device is complying with security recommendations, while risk level is calculated based on a number of factors, including the types and severity of active alerts.